Pfizer-BioNTech COVID-19 vaccine wins full U.S. FDA approval | Health

 Pfizer-BioNTech COVID-19 vaccine wins full U.S. FDA approval

+The U.S. drug regulator on Monday granted full approval to the Pfizer Inc/BioNTech SE COVID-19 vaccine - the first to secure such Food and Drug Administration validation - prompting President Joe Biden to made a fresh pitch to vaccine skeptics to get the shot to fight the relentless pandemic.
 The FDA, which gave the two-dose vaccine emergency-use authorization in December, gave its full approval for use in people age 16 and older based on updated data from the companies' clinical trial and manufacturing review.

-The U.S. drug regulator on Monday granted full approval to the Pfizer Inc/BioNTech SE COVID-19 vaccine, making it the first to secure such Food and Drug Administration validation as health authorities struggle to win over vaccine skeptics during a relentless pandemic.
-The FDA, which gave the two-dose vaccine emergency-use authorization in December, gave its full approval for use in people age 16 and older based on updated data from the companies' clinical trial and manufacturing review.
 Public health officials hope the action will convince unvaccinated Americans that Pfizer's shot is safe and effective.

 There is entrenched vaccine skepticism among some Americans, particularly conservatives.
 COVID-19 cases, driven by the highly infectious Delta variant, have surged in parts of the United States with lower vaccination levels.
-"This FDA approval should give added confidence that this vaccine is safe and effective," President Joe Biden, who has sought to increase vaccination levels, wrote on Twitter.
+Speaking at the White House, Biden called the FDA approval "an important moment in our fight against the pandemic" and urged more private businesses to require employees to be vaccinated.

+"If you're one of the millions of Americans who said that they will not get the shot until it has full and final approval of the FDA, it has now happened," Biden said.
+"It's time for you to go get your vaccination.
+Get it today," Biden added. "...
+There is no time to waste."

 More than 204 million people in the United States have received the Pfizer vaccine.
 The FDA's approval extends the shelf life of Pfizer shots from six months to nine months.
 It also confirms that the vaccine increases risk of heart inflammation, particularly among young men in the week following their second shot.
 The approval makes it easier for physicians to prescribe a third dose of Pfizer's vaccine off-label for people who may benefit from additional protection against COVID-19.